-The family ownership and management of the group was reflected in relationships with employees.
-There was a cooperative, non-hierarchical working environment with a high level of job security and generous employee benefits.
+The family ownership and management of the group (in 1982 Nick Ashley took over from his mother, Laura, as director of design) was reflected in relationships with employees.
+The family atmosphere of the company was evident in a cooperative, non-hierarchical working environment with a high level of job security and generous employee benefits.